 Fattoush Lebanese Salad

 Fattoush Lebanese Salad has cucumbers, tomatoes, herbs, and toasted low-carb pita chips, and it’s flavored with lemon juice and Sumac.
-And this is a salad I look forward to making every summer!
+And Fattoush Salad is something I look forward to making every summer!

 PIN Fattoush Lebanese Salad to try it later!